IntersectMBO/plutus/doc/docusaurus/docs/troubleshooting.md

 Clearly there is no unfolding for `x`, so it is impossible for it to work.

 Alternatively, this error may happen when using GHCi, which is not fully supported by the plugin.
-Not only does GHCi often hides unfoldings from the plugin, but it may also introduce debugging information like breakpoints in GHC Core, causing the plugin to fail.
+Not only does GHCi often hide unfoldings from the plugin, but it may also introduce debugging information like breakpoints in GHC Core, causing the plugin to fail.

 ### "Unsupported feature: Cannot case on a value on type: \{type\}"